Things We Love: Pizzeria Faulisi's Super Secret Sandwich Club

 Since the 42-seat dining room at Pizzeria Faulisi is still closed at lunch on Fridays, SSS Club members have to find other spots to chow down.
 As luck would have it, an award-winning brewery (that opens at noon!) sits almost directly next to the pizza shop.
 It's about 25 steps over to the taproom at Bond Brothers Beer Company, winners of USA Today's "Best New Brewery" award in 2017, where food is encouraged to be brought in and it's likely several of your fellow sandwich club friends will also post up.
 Here you'll find more than a dozen rotating beers on tap to pair with your sandwich—everything from IPAs to stouts to a host of inventive sours.

 As a serious added bonus, each week Bond Brothers does what they call Fresh Fill Friday, where a few different beers are chosen and about 200 Crowlers (giant, 32-ounce aluminum cans) are filled and sold for $10 a piece (these cannot be consumed at the brewery).
-The list changes weekly, but a recent weekend had an IPA, a brown ale, an American kettle sour with pineapple and coconut and an American kettle sour with peaches, mangos and apricot all available to be taken home.
+The list changes weekly, but a recent weekend had an IPA, a brown ale, an American kettle sour with pineapple and coconut and an American kettle sour with peaches, mangos and apricots all available to be taken home.

 Pizzeria Faulisi is open for lunch and dinner Tues.-Sat.—Super Secret Sandwich Club is every Fri. beginning at noon and is to-go only.
 No reservations are accepted.
 These hours are subject to change—it's recommended you check with the restaurant before heading that way.